 Muscle loss is usually noticeable across facial (facio), back (scapula), and upper arm (humeral) muscles, but other areas, such as the abdominal core, hip girdle, and legs are also commonly affected.
-A highly unusual feature of FSHD is that the muscles are not all affected in the same way at the same time.
+One feature of FSHD compared to other muscle-wasting conditions is that the muscles are not all affected in the same way at the same time.
 This progresses in an unpredictable way.
 This is why FSHD usually shows up asymmetrically, affecting only one arm or one leg, for example.
 Symptoms are often mistakenly attributed to an injury, and it may take many years before a doctor makes the correct diagnosis.